antrea-io/antrea/docs/network-flow-visibility.md

 which uses the DNS name of the Flow Aggregator Service, if the Service is deployed with the Name and Namespace set to `flow-aggregator`.
-For Antrea Agent running on a Windows node, the user is required to change the default value of `HOST` in `flowCollectorAddr` from DNS name to the Cluster IP of the Flow Aggregator service.
+For Antrea Agent running on a Windows node, the user is required to change the default value of `HOST` in `flowCollectorAddr` from DNS name to the Cluster IP of the Flow Aggregator Service.
 The reason is because on Windows the Antrea Agent runs as a process, it uses the host's default DNS setting and the DNS resolver will not be configured to talk to the CoreDNS Service for cluster local DNS queries like `flow-aggregator.flow-aggregator.svc`.
 In addition, if you deploy the Flow Aggregator Service